SlimBenAmor/depndentProbTask-RTNS2016/README.md

 Results interpretation
 -------------------------------

-- **First experiment:** The output of the "sporadicPrecSimFixedGraph" script is vector represent the schedulability rate of different task sets analysed.
-If this rate is less than 100% then the task set is not schedulable by the deterministic test illustrated by equation (3) in the [paper](https://www.dropbox.com/s/e0kd0bsk0gm1adw/rtns2016.pdf?dl=0).
-We remark that the produced results are similar to the illustrated ones in the [paper](https://www.dropbox.com/s/e0kd0bsk0gm1adw/rtns2016.pdf?dl=0) since we found a high schedulability rate that exceed
+- **First experiment:** The output of the "Main_Experiment1" script is a vector represent the schedulability ratio of different task sets analysed.
+If this ratio is less than 100% then the task set is not schedulable by the deterministic test illustrated by equation (3) in the [paper](https://www.dropbox.com/s/e0kd0bsk0gm1adw/rtns2016.pdf?dl=0).
+We remark that the produced results are similar to the illustrated ones in Table 3 in the [paper](https://www.dropbox.com/s/e0kd0bsk0gm1adw/rtns2016.pdf?dl=0) since we found a high schedulability rate that exceed
 90% in most case.

-- **Second experiment:** For the "sporadicPrecSimGeneratedGraph" script, the output is a bar graph similar to figure (4) in the [paper](https://www.dropbox.com/s/e0kd0bsk0gm1adw/rtns2016.pdf?dl=0) that represent the number of task sets schedulable with a given rate included in 10% interval.
-We remark an important number of task sets schedulable with a rate between 0-10%.
+- **Second experiment:** For the "Main_Experiment2" script, the output is a bar graph similar to figure 4 in the [paper](https://www.dropbox.com/s/e0kd0bsk0gm1adw/rtns2016.pdf?dl=0) that represent the number of task sets schedulable with a given ratio included in 10% interval.
+We remark an important number of task sets schedulable with a ratio between 0-10%.
 This observation is caused by the generated precedence that may impose very strict constraints and make the task set non-schedulable.
 Also, we remark a high number of task set schedulable with a rate greater than 90%.
 This happens when the generated precedence are feasible.